idiap/News-Media-Reliability/README.md

 }
 ```

-We recommend using either `"p-reliability"` or `"p+fp-average"`, if you can evaluate them in downstream tasks, use the values to decide which one.
+We recommend using either `"p-reliability"` or `"p+fp-average"`, if you can evaluate them in downstream tasks, use the method that performs the best on it.

 ### :books: Ground Truth Dataset